rjdbcm/BEAGLES/README.md

 5. When finished annotating commit the images and corresponding annotation files to the `data/committedframes` folder by pressing the Commit Frames button on the advanced mode toolbar.

-6. Download [pretrained weights](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU) for the model configurations provided by [thtrieu](https://github.com/thtrieu) which include yolo-full and yolo-tiny of v1.0, tiny-yolo-v1.1 of v1.1 and yolo, tiny-yolo-voc of v2.
+6. (OPTIONAL) Download [pretrained weights](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU) for the model configurations provided by [thtrieu](https://github.com/thtrieu) which include yolo-full and yolo-tiny of v1.0, tiny-yolo-v1.1 of v1.1 and yolo, tiny-yolo-voc of v2.

-7. TODO: GUI changes will alter these steps
+7. Press Ctrl+T (&#8984;T) to start the machine learning interface.

+8. Enter parameters and start training a model.

+9. Annotate video files using your trained model.

 *Important Notes:*